Love This? Save and Share!

 It’s difficult to remember, but before The Eagle came along, pubs just used to dole out basic meals that were nothing to write home about.
 The Eagle opened in 1991 and changed everything.

-Started by Michael Belben and David Eyre, two wannabe restaurateurs who were looking for a more affordable way to start a foodie business, the pub has grown from strength to strength.
+Started by Michael Belben and David Eyre, two wannabe restaurateurs looking for a more affordable way to start a foodie business, the pub has grown from strength to strength.

 We’ll admit, it had been a few years since we had been back to The Eagle before our last visit and we were curious to see whether it had stood the test of time.
 It has.